BCAM-CFD/Lubircation-Dynamics-with-Friction/README.md

   contact: a.vazquez-quesada@fisfun.uned.es, jantonio@ugr.es, mellero@bcamath.org

   Code  for  simulating  suspensions  of spherical  particles  in  a fluid.
-The hydrodynamic interactions are modeled using lubrication and variable Stribeck-curve dependent frictional forces.
+The hydrodynamic interactions are modeled using lubrication.
+  Variable Stribeck-curve dependent frictional forces are also introduced.
 Contact friction depend on load, sliding velocity and interstitail liquid viscosity.
 Particle spins are also considered.

    References: